microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/DeviceManagement/docs/v1.0-beta/Update-MgDeviceManagementMicrosoftTunnelConfiguration.md

 ```

 ### -DisableUdpConnections
-When DisableUdpConnections is set, the clients and VPN server will not use DTLS connections to tansfer data.
+When DisableUdpConnections is set, the clients and VPN server will not use DTLS connections to transfer data.

 ```yaml
 Type: System.Management.Automation.SwitchParameter